PubInv/Ox/Documentation/Project Tools.md

 Mechanical CAD designs are made using OnShape which is free for open source projects.
 OnShape is is a professional, browser-based, parametric CAD program similar to SolidWorks. https://www.onshape.com/

 PCB designs can be made using Eagle. https://learn.sparkfun.com/tutorials/how-to-install-and-setup-eagle/all

+Embedded software should be developed using PlatformIO https://platformio.org/